mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 03 May 2021 - found an issue with videos 09-20 of section 08 (no audio), going to rerecord them
 * 29 Apr 2021 - 🚀🚀🚀 launched on Udemy!!! 🚀🚀🚀
 * 22 Apr 2021 - finished recording videos for 09! added slides and video notebook 09
 * 21 Apr 2021 - recorded 14 videos for 09! biggggg day of recording! getting closer to finishing 09